-A portion of the products manufactured by our customers in Canada using timber from our New Brunswick and Maine timberlands are exported to the United States for sale.
+A portion of the products manufactured by Acadian's customers in Canada using timber from its New Brunswick and Maine timberlands are exported to the United States for sale.
 Since 2006, Canadian softwood lumber exports to the United States have been subjected to export duties that were imposed under the Softwood Lumber Agreement between Canada and the United States (the "SLA").
-However, Acadian customers were not adversely impacted by the 2006 SLA, as export measures did not apply on shipments of softwood lumber originating in the Atlantic provinces or the mills along the U.S./Canada border in the province of Quebec provided the shipment was covered by a Certificate of Origin.

 On October 12, 2015, the 2006 SLA expired.
-The SLA provided a standstill period of one year following the expiry of the SLA during which no trade actions could be imposed for the importation of softwood lumber from Canada to the U.S. In December 2016, the United States Department of Commerce announced its decision to initiate countervailing and anti-dumping investigations into imports of certain Canadian softwood lumber products.
-At the end of 2017, the U.S. Department of Commerce announced countervailing duties and antidumping rates for most Canadian producers.
-In response, Canada launched initiatives under NAFTA and with the WTO to review the new U.S.
+At the end of 2017, the U.S. Department of Commerce began applying countervailing duties and anti-dumping rates for most Canadian producers.
+In response, Canada launched initiatives under NAFTA and with the WTO to review the U.S. duties on softwood lumber imports, which are ongoing.

-duties on softwood lumber imports.
-In August 2022, the U.S. Department of Commerce issued the final results of its reviews with combined duties averaging 10.31%.
-Canada filed notices that it intends to challenge the final results.
+In November 2023, the U.S. International Trade Commission voted to maintain the anti-dumping and countervailing duty orders on softwood lumber from Canada.
+As such, the United States will continue to impose anti-dumping and countervailing duties on Canadian softwood lumber products.

+It is unclear if and when any changes will occur.
 Strength in lumber markets, combined with supply side factors are broadly expected to continue to support a pass through of duties to the market.
-Should our customers not be able to pass through these duties, the price of Acadian's harvested timber may be adversely impacted.
+Should Acadian's customers not be able to pass through these duties, the price of Acadian's harvested timber may be adversely impacted.